-A student admitted to the EdD program must be registered each fall, spring, and summer semester from original matriculation until all course and dissertation requirements are met.
+A student admitted to the Ed.D. program must be registered each fall, spring, and summer semester from original matriculation until all course and dissertation requirements are met.
 Unless excused by an official graduate Leave of Absence (which may not exceed one year throughout the student's degree program), all graduate students are subject to the Continuous Enrollment Policy.
-If the student fails to obtain a Leave of Absence or maintain continuous enrollment, he or she will be required to apply for re-admission and to pay the Graduate College application fee.
-There is no guarantee of readmission.
-Access the Leave of Absence Policy from the Graduate Catalog and links to graduate petitions for leave on this page.
+If the student fails to obtain a Leave of Absence or maintain continuous enrollment, they will be required to apply for re-admission and to pay the Graduate College application fee.
+There is no guarantee of re-admission.
+Access the Leave of Absence Policy and links to graduate petitions for leave are on this page.